 You need to get a passport for your baby to travel abroad.
-This section covers the basic application steps and what you need to provide.
+This section covers the basic steps for application and what you need to provide.

-CHILD & BABY PASSPORTS UK: If you are wondering whether your baby need a passport to travel overseas, the simple answer is yes.
+BABY PASSPORT UK: If you are wondering whether your baby need a passport to travel overseas, the simple answer is yes.

-You cannot legally take your child abroad unless they have their own passport.
+You cannot 'legally' take your child overseas of the United Kingdom unless they have their own passport.

-Even though toddlers change size and develop new features over the first few years after birth, their individual passport will be valid for five years, as a rule.
+Toddlers change size, and develop new facial features, over the first few years from birth.
+Even so, an individual passport for a baby will be valid for five years, as a rule.

-The general advice is to apply for your baby's new passport at least two months in advance because the system may take a long time to process.
+The general advice is to apply for a baby passport at least two months in advance.
+The system can take a long time to process an application.

-The rules about the professional signing the back of the photo means they also should sign the form confirming that they have known you for a minimum of two years.
-Accepted professionals include an accountant, journalist, dentist, teacher, police officers, or solicitors - for example.
+The rules about the professional signing the back of the photo mean they also should sign the form confirming that they have known you for a minimum of two years.
+Examples of accepted professionals include an accountant, journalist, dentist, teacher, police officers, or solicitors.

-As a rule new baby passports take around three to four weeks to arrive.
-Nevertheless, the length of time could increase during peak periods.
-The one-week fast track service costs around £87 but you will need to make a prior appointment to use this service (appointments are typically three weeks in advance).
+As a rule, new passports for babies take around three to four weeks to arrive.
+But, the actual length of time could increase during peak periods.

 The guidelines for photographs used in baby passports are clear.
-Your child or baby’s passport needs to show their face against a plain cream or plain light grey background so that the facial features are easily visible.
+Your child or baby passport needs to show their face against a plain cream or plain light grey background.
+Their facial features must be 'easily' visible.
 The rules allow your baby's mouth to be open and they can smile as much as they like.

 There is no particular requirement for the eyes to be facing into the camera lens.
 Of course, these rules are very different from passport photos for adults and older children.

-Tip for Getting a Baby Passport: Try to capture a picture of your baby while he is sleeping if he is younger than one year because it is not required that his eyes are open.
+Tip for Getting a Baby Passport: Try to capture a picture of your baby while he is sleeping if he is younger than one.
+There is no requirement for their eyes to be open.

 You might prefer to take a digital photo of your baby at home and then have it professionally converted into a passport photo.
-If you take your baby's passport photo in a public booth, the child must be alone in the picture which means photo booths can be difficult to use regarding the correct height for the frame and make sure there are no toys or dummies in shot.
+If you take your baby's passport photo in a public booth, the child must be alone in the picture.
+That means photo booths can be difficult to use for the correct height of the frame.

-A professional high-street photographer or local pharmacy is a good alternative using a plain white sheet or beanbag for his photographic moment of stardom.
+A professional high-street photographer or local pharmacy is a good alternative.
+They will often use a plain white sheet or beanbag for a baby's photographic moment of stardom.